 Back pain and chronic arthritis: How to differentiate it from mechanical low back pain

 Overall, most causes of low back pain are mechanical.
-That is, pain comes from damage to the lower back’s discs, joints, and ligaments.
+Pain comes from damage to the lower back’s discs, joints, and ligaments.
 However, some cases of low back pain are due to autoimmune arthritis.
 Back pain from seronegative arthritis generally differs from mechanical back pain.
 The pain of seronegative arthritis is often worse in the morning and gets better with exercise and medication such as ibuprofen.
 Also, morning stiffness is common and gets worse as the disease progresses.

 Can exercise cause an RA flare-up?

-No. Exercise is good for keeping RA well controlled.
+No. Exercise is good for keeping RA well-controlled.
 However, you should avoid exercise if you have a severe flare.

 Does a normal blood test mean you can exclude inflammatory arthritis?